axtstar/finatra-scala-boilerplate/README.md

 [![Build Status](https://travis-ci.org/axtstar/finatraSample.svg?branch=master)](https://travis-ci.org/axtstar/finatraSample)

-#motivation
+#Motivation
 Finatra is some kind of api server for microservices.
-I'm very excited in founding twitter's finatra!
+I'm very excited in founding twitter's Finatra!

 It's based on Finagle, RPC high concurrecncy system behind.

 So I tried to write some sample code in order to comprehending them.

-#environment
+#Environment

 sbt 0.13.8 or later

 scala 2.11

-#how to compile
+#How to compile
 This sample contains two main classes, so you have to select one main class like the below.

 //compile